How to Make an Omelet That's Fluffy and Tender

 When the raw egg has run off the top, turn off the heat.
 The omelet will finish cooking in the hot pan as you add your filling ingredients.
-If you're adding shredded or grated cheese, add it now to make it melty.
+If you're adding shredded or grated cheese, add it now to make sure it melts.
 Or sprinkle it over the top when you're done.
-Or both!

 - Sautéed onions, bell peppers, ham